We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Full-spectrum CBD contains all naturally available compounds of the cannabis plant, including THC.
 In hemp-extracted CBD, the THC will contain no more than 0.3 percent.

-- Broad-spectrum CBD has no THC but has all other natural cannabis compounds.
+- Broad-spectrum CBD has no THC, but it has all other natural cannabis compounds.

 - CBD isolate only contains CBD, so it’s free of other natural cannabis compounds.